sqlc-dev/sqlc/docs/howto/generate.md

 We've written extensive docs on [retrieving](select.md), [inserting](insert.md), [updating](update.md), and [deleting](delete.md) rows.

-By default, the analysis is run using our built-in query engine.
+By default, sqlc runs its analysis using a built-in query analysis engine.
 While fast, this engine can't handle some complex queries and type-inference.

+You can configure sqlc to use a database connection for enhanced analysis using metadata from that database.

+The database-backed analyzer currently supports PostgreSQL, with [MySQL](https://github.com/sqlc-dev/sqlc/issues/2902) and [SQLite](https://github.com/sqlc-dev/sqlc/issues/2903) support planned in the future.

-## Using a managed database
+## Enhanced analysis with managed databases

 ```{note}
 Managed databases are powered by [sqlc Cloud](https://dashboard.sqlc.dev).
 Sign up for [free](https://dashboard.sqlc.dev) today.
 ```

-By opting in to [managed database](managed-databases.md), the default analysis is enhanced with metadata from a running database connection.
-Type inference is improved and query analysis succeeds on a larger set of queries.
+With [managed databases](managed-databases.md) configured, `generate` will automatically create a hosted ephemeral database with your schema and use that database to improve its query analysis.
+And sqlc will cache its analysis locally on a per-query basis to speed up future `generate` runs.
+This saves you the trouble of running and maintaining a database with an up-to-date schema.
+Here's a minimal working configuration:

 ```yaml
 version: "2"